philsturgeon/phil.tech/_posts/2012-12-02-distributed-architecture-faking-with-vagrant.markdown

 ## MOAR CODE

 Sorry guys but this has been mostly theory.
-If you want to crack on and try this stuff our for yourself then I strongly recomend reading the [three part series by Jason Grimes][lampchef].
+If you want to crack on and try this stuff our for yourself then I strongly recommend reading the [three part series by Jason Grimes][lampchef].
 This has been my bible for the last month or two, and I cannot recommend it enough.
 Read it 65 times and keep it bookmarked.
 Then, you will know kung fu.

 ### Further Reading